Restoration Practices and Updates

 If temperatures aren’t conducive for planting grass, CenterPoint Energy’s restoration crews will apply winter erosion control called hydromulch (otherwise known as hydroseed), a biodegradable mixture of shredded wood, paper and mulch.
 The crews apply hydromulch by spraying it onto the affected areas.
 Sometimes the crews place netting with hydromulch to keep the soil together.
 Hydromulch is safe for pets to touch, but CenterPoint Energy crews recommend leaving it alone until the crews return in the spring.

-Permanent soft-surface restoration involves the crews’ placing new black dirt and planting grass seed in the affected areas.
+Permanent soft-surface restoration involves the crews’ placing black dirt and planting grass seed in the affected areas.